Skip to main content

 Fly a kite

-Catch a sea breeze with your kite in the open skies surrounding Chambers Creek’s Central Meadow.
-Look for the summer kite festival on the Pierce County Parks website.
-On additional kite-flying days, held monthly from April to October, you’ll draw inspiration from more experienced fliers.
+Catch a sea breeze with your kite in the open skies surrounding Chambers Creek’s central meadow.
+Any windy day will do the trick, but in summertime, check the Pierce County Parks website for a kite festival and additional kite-flying days, when kids can learn from more experienced fliers.
 There’s even access to food trucks as well as special activities for kids on select dates.

 Young boy looking at love locks locked to the bridge crossing the train tracks at the South Sound's expansive Chambers Creek Regional Park